marshallward/flint/README.rst

    project = flint.parse('path/to/source')

-This functions returns a `Project()`, object, which itself contains several objects representing the contents and attributes of the source code.
+This functions returns a ``Project`` object, which itself contains several objects representing the contents and attributes of the source code.

 For example, the following code block will return a list of all the modules and